IggyBlob/instire.io/README.md

 You are currently inspecting the frontend / project landing page repository.
 For details on the backend service, please refer to the [instire.io-server repository](https://github.com/IggyBlob/instire.io-server).

+## Live Preview
+A live version of instire.io can be found at (http://instire.io.paulhaunschmied.com).

+_Please note that instire.io is currently stuck in Instagram's review process, which every app has to pass before being able to use the Instagram API in production.
+This means that instire.io is running in a sandbox API environment that can only be used by registered users at the moment.
+If you'd like to use instire.io with your personal Instagram account, please send me an e-mail to [inbox@paulhaunschmied.com](mailto:inbox@paulhaunschmied.com)._

 ## Setup
 Angular requires [Node.js](https://nodejs.org/en/), so please download and install the appropriate runtime and npm for your system.
 Conveniently, Node.js and npm are distributed via package managers for most operating systems, so please